 The Supreme Court of Georgia created the State Bar of Georgia in 1964.
 The Court authorized the Bar to maintain rules of professional conduct for lawyers practicing in the state, and to enforce those rules by bringing disciplinary proceedings against lawyers who violate them.
 The Georgia Rules of Professional Conduct can be found on the Bar’s website.
 They govern lawyers in their professional dealings, but do not usually cover personal conduct unless the lawyer is convicted of a crime.
+It is a violation of the Rules of Professional Conduct to be convicted of a felony or a misdemeanor involving moral turpitude where the underlying conduct relates to the practice of law.
+We give lawyers the same presumption of innocence that anyone arrested for a crime gets, so we do not begin a disciplinary investigation when the lawyer is arrested.

 The disciplinary process is complex, and the early stages of an investigation are completely confidential, even as to the Bar’s officers and other leadership.
 The Supreme Court of Georgia regulates the practice of law in Georgia and has the final say regarding any public discipline against a lawyer.
 The State Disciplinary Board decides which cases the State Bar of Georgia will prosecute and the lawyers in the Office of the General Counsel prosecute those cases.
 The Office of the General Counsel is funded by the annual license fees Bar members pay to the State Bar of Georgia.
 There are three stages to a disciplinary matter—the initial screening process, formal investigation by the State Disciplinary Board and disposition either through dismissal, imposition of confidential discipline or public proceedings.